wassimOubaziz/browser-extension-url-saver/README.md

 4. Click the extension icon to save the URL of the current tab or manually input URLs in the provided input field.
 5. Double-click the extension icon to delete all saved URLs.

+## Demo

+You can view a demo of the extension [here](https://wassimoubaziz.github.io/browser-extension-url-saver/).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.